Reasons Why You Should Get A Tattoo

 You Don’t Mind Standing Out

 If you’re confident in your skin and don’t mind the extra attention, that’s a great reason to get a tattoo.
-Visible tattoos are definitely eye-catching, so they’re best for those who don’t mind a little scrutiny.
+Visible tattoos are definitely eye-catching, therefore, they are best for those who don’t mind a little scrutiny.

 People — mostly non-tattooed people — will inevitably ask questions about why you got it, how much it hurt, and what it means.
 Being asked those questions gives you the chance to tell your story, so even though it probably isn’t your tattoo’s original purpose, tattoos make a good ice-breaker.